 Long the lead guitarist of TSOP’s legendary house band, MFSB, Bobby played virtually all of the label’s seminal hits, with his credits extending to releases by Teddy Pendergrass, The Spinners, Billy Paul, Phyllis Hyman, the Temptations and literally dozens more major artists.
 Equally impressive is the list of hits written or co-written by Eli.
 Perhaps most notable are the #1 Major Harris smash, “Love Won’t Let Me Wait” (later recorded by Luther Vandross), Blue Magic’s signature song, “Sideshow” and the Main Ingredient’s “Just Don’t Want To Be Lonely.”
 But Eli’s compositions also graced albums by Atlantic Starr, Harold Melvin & the Blue Notes, the Dells, The Whispers and Rose Royce.

-Over the first decade of the new millennium, Eli remained busy, opening his own Philadelphia recording studio and producing Deniece Williams’ comeback album on Shanachie Records as well as George Clinton’s 2008 Gangsters of Love release.
+Over the first decade of the new millennium, Eli remained busy, opening his own Grooveyard recording studio in Philly and producing Deniece Williams’ comeback album on Shanachie Records as well as George Clinton’s 2008 Gangsters of Love release.
 He also helped reunite three of the most influential soul falsetto singers of the 70s, Russell Thompkins, Jr. of the Stylistics, Ted “Wizard” Mills of Blue Magic and Will Hart of the Delfonics (under the moniker the Three Tenors of Soul) on the release All the Way From Philadelphia.

 By Chris Rizik